-Some guests choose to take the opportunity for a quick stop in town for a coffee (or a beer or cocktail) overlooking the beautiful harbour, or maybe some shopping or maybe some exploring of the surrounds, including Mout Talau.
+Some guests choose to take the opportunity for a quick stop in town for a coffee (or a beer or cocktail) overlooking the beautiful harbour, some shopping or maybe some exploring of the surrounds, including climbing to the highest point, Mount Talau.
 The choice is entirely yours.

 Daily lab Sessions

-We want help you make the most of the images you capture while you’re with us in Tonga, so these afternoon hours of supervised “lab time” each afternoon leading up to dinner..
+For those keen on photography, we want help you make the most of the images you capture while you’re with us in Tonga, so we offer an hour or so of supervised “lab time” each afternoon leading up to dinner.

-This is the time the groups download/edit/process the day’s captures under the expert guidance of both Darren and our special guest host.
+This is the time to download/edit/process the day’s captures under the expert guidance of both Darren and Jasmine.
 Lightroom techniques will be demonstrated and there’s time for some one-to-one tuition to assist on those your special images.

 During this time we also debrief about the encounters of the day, talk photography and whales and suggest what might be done to improve your work over coming days.